willow9886/docs-new/support-user-guide.md

 ## Partner Companies (Partner users only)

-In the Partner Companies section of the dashboard, users from a certified Gluu partner organization will be able to view, search and refine tickets associated with the Gluu customer accounts the partner is working with.
+In the Partner Companies section of the dashboard, users from a certified Gluu partner organization can view, search and refine tickets from users associated with a Gluu customer account.
+Before customer's private tickets are viewable to the partner organization, the customer's admin contact must authorize the partner organization's access via the Support Entitlements > Partners section within the Dashboard.